Souldiv/Video-downloader-/README.md

-# Video-downloader-mark 1
+# Video-downloader v1.1

-a simple video downloader using youtube_dl Library
+## About

+This file allows the user to download videos off of the web.

+as of version 1 the user is able to download highquality videos as a playlist or single file as well as audio files from the supported

+websites given here http://rg3.github.io/youtube-dl/supportedsites.html are supported.

+More features will be added in the future iterations of the project. a simple video downloader using youtube-dl Library, a starter script for making use of youtube-dl.

 ## Requirements